Clinical Trials

 Flamingo-01 Overview

-Flamingo-01 has a planned interim analysis, using a similar treatment regime as the completed Phase IIb clinical trial.
+Flamingo-01 has a planned interim analysis, using a similar treatment regimen as the completed Phase IIb clinical trial.

-The primary objective of Flamingo-01 is to assess the safety and efficacy of GP2 compared to placebo in HLA-A*02 positive and HER2/neu positive breast cancer patients who have a high risk of disease recurrence (stage I, II, or III at presentation with residual disease at surgery; or, stage III at presentation with pathologic complete response at surgery) and have completed both neoadjuvant and postoperative, adjuvant trastuzumab-based standard of care therapy.
+The primary objective of Flamingo-01 is to to assess the safety and efficacy of GP2 compared to placebo in HLA-A*02 positive and HER2/neu positive breast cancer patients, who had a high risk of disease recurrence (Stage I, Stage II, or Stage III at presentation, with residual disease at surgery; or, Stage III at presentation, with pathologic complete response at surgery) and have completed both neoadjuvant and postoperative, adjuvant trastuzumab-based standard of care therapy.

-Contact information and an interactive map of the majority of participating clinical sites can be viewed under the “Contacts and Locations” section.
-Please note that the interactive map is not viewable on mobile screens.
+A map showing the majority of participating clinical sites can be viewed, below.
+An interactive version can be viewed on large screens at clinicaltrials.gov, under the “Contacts and Locations” section.

 Flamingo-01 Trial Design